 Patients are seen in the Genetics Clinic, which is held several times weekly.
 In addition, over 30 outreach clinics are held throughout the year for patients unable to travel to the Medical Center.
 These clinics are held in Hickory, Boone, North Wilkesboro, Greensboro, and Statesville, and are partially funded by the State of North Carolina.

-Our Maternal Serum Screening program refers families for consultation and diagnosis to the Department of OB/GYN.
+Our Maternal Serum Screening program refers families for consultation and diagnosis to our OB/GYN specialists.